anthocr/antarchive.neocities.org/README.md

-# antarchive.neocities.org
+# Ant's Archive
-personal site / project
+this is the code for my persoanl project / site that I plan on updaing regularly.